jameshughes89/cs102/src/site/asn1.rst

 * Will I really get 0 if I do the submission wrong?
 Like, what if I submit the .class instead of the .java?
     * Yes, you'll really get a **ZERO**.
+    * Just double check to make sure your submission is correct.